-If you are unsure about installing solar panels read our article for more information on how they work and the difference between solar thermal and solar PV.
+If you are unsure about installing solar panels read this article for more information on how they work and the difference between solar thermal and solar PV.

 The RHI Scheme